infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - While sitting up a help program math existing resources including friendly doctors government dispensaries health centers hospitals, information on existing government schemes like free beds.
 - Maintain supportive network for reference financial aid and volunteer action

-# Preventative Approaches
+# Preventative Approaches to Health
-## Preventive and promoters health programs include

-### Food and nutrition
+## Food and nutrition
 - Meal planning- helps provide adequate nutritional requirements
 - Diet should contain cereals pulses fruits vegetables milk products fat and oil
 - children should have high protein.
 - Provide sufficient iron rich food like meat, green leafy vegetables and eggs.
-- Minimize laws of nutrients by using sprouted grams and fermented food.
+- Minimize loss of nutrients by using sprouted grams and fermented food.
 - Use a pressure cooker to conserve nutrients.
 - Vegetables like potatoes should be boiled with skin and use iron utensils to cook food wash vegetables before cutting should avoid artificial preservatives.
 - Drink a lot of water.
 - Meal chart with structure and venue for all mails should be available for all.
 - Quality of food needs to be monitor on a regular basis
+- Skipping breakfast during childhood has been associated with malnutrition and may also have an adverse effect on cognitive function, academic performance, psychosocial function and mood in children and young people (Page 81)

-### Food handlers
+## Food handlers
 - food handlers should wear caps should be vaccinated against typhoid and hepatitis
 - should have hand washing facilities available for them
 - trim nails use long handle ladles for food and water

-### Infrastructure and hygiene in the homes
+## Infrastructure and hygiene in the homes
 - Proper ventilation and lighting
 - Clean water supply from Government water board water tested every month and treated
 - Regular cleaning of bathrooms